vigna/rust-dev-guidelines/README.md

   - run [`cargo semver-checks`](https://crates.io/crates/cargo-semver-checks);
   - update the change log;
   - commit the changes;
+  - publish the crate (in case of a crate with procedural macros, first publish the procedural macros, then test again the main crate, and finally publish the main crate);
   - create an annotated tag for the new release with `git tag -m"Release VERSION" VERSION`;
-  - add on GitHub a new titleless release associated with the newly created tag, and a message given by the entry of the change log;
+  - add on GitHub a new titleless release associated with the newly created tag, and a message given by the entry of the change log.
-  - publish the crate (in case of a crate with procedural macros, first publish the procedural macros, then test again the main crate, and finally publish the main crate).

 ## Naming Conventions